This post may contain affiliate links. Read the full disclosure here.

 I googled the benefits of fabric pots and this cropped up everywhere.

-The issue we have here is that it can be true, but isn’t necessarily.
+The issue we have here is that it can be true, but it isn’t necessarily.
 If someone is selling plant pots made out of old tea towels, then maybe they are.

 But I’ve been trying to work out how to help the environment for a long time, and fabric plant pots aren’t going to do much unless you have a million plants.